hrbrmstr/htmlunit/README.md

 The following functions are implemented:

-  - `hu_read_html`: Read HTML from a URL with Browser Emualtion & in a JavaScript Context
+  - `hu_read_html`: Read HTML from a URL with Browser Emulation & in a JavaScript Context

 ## Installation